wonarii/CART210-glossary/glossary.md

 #### Seven Top-Level Domain Names (TLD) That Divide The Internet
 To host a website on the Internet, we are required to buy a root domain which includes the domain name and the TLD.
 The combination creates a website address such as _google.com_.
-Originally, there were seven top-level domain names that reflected the nature of the organization behind the website.
+Originally, seven top-level domain names reflected the nature of the organization behind the website.
 - **.com** : Commercial use.
 - **.edu** : Educational organizations.
 - **.gov** : Government websites.